biicode/docs/c++/gettingstarted.rst

     return RUN_ALL_TESTS();
   }

-This code requires the googletest framework.
+This code contains a simple sum function and a test.
+It requires Google Test framework.
 If you try to ``cpp:build`` you will get a build error.

-Execute the following command to find unresolved dependencies and retrieve necessary files from servers:
+Execute ``bii find`` to find unresolved dependencies and retrieve all necessary files from servers:

 .. code-block:: bash

   ~/myproject$ bii find

-Now you can build and run it:
+Now you're ready to build and run it:

 .. code-block:: bash